 While we may not be able to determine whether our kids will love practicing their jump shots or playing guitar before an enthusiastic audience, we have the ability to foster compassion in our children.
 The values we instill in them, the behavior we model, and the respect we show for others is integral to cultivating kindness in our sons, daughters and students.

-Kids books about kindness help kids understand the importance of having kind hands, kind words, and kind hearts.
+Kids books about kindness help children understand the importance of having kind hands, kind words, and kind hearts.

-One way we shine a light on having kind words, kind hands and kind hearts in our house is by reading books that champion kindness.
+One way we shine a light on having kind words, kind hands and kind hearts in our house is by reading kids books about kindness.

-There are so many phenomenal children’s books about kindness today that you can easily find a book, or a whole library of books, to share with your kids throughout your days and weeks.
+There are so many phenomenal kids books about kindness today that you can easily find a story, or a whole library of stories, to share with your kids throughout your days and weeks.
 Whether it’s helping someone in the community, sharing with a classmate, or knitting a hat for a friend to keep warm during a blizzard, books showcase the magic that happens when we spread kindness through selfless, thoughtful gestures with no expectation of receiving anything in return.